Dialectical Behavior Therapy (DBT)

 These four areas of focus in DBT might also be thought of as its core benefits.
 With practice and eventual mastery, they can improve quality of life for those who struggle with managing emotions, maintaining relationships, and/or thoughts of suicide or self-harm.

-How DBT Works at FHE Health
+How DBT Works as a Skills Group at FHE Health

-- A Skills Group – As its name suggests, this weekly group meets to learn and practice the skills taught in each of the four modules (interpersonal relations, acceptance skills, emotional regulation, and mindfulness).
+As its name suggests, this weekly group meets to learn and practice the skills taught in each of the four modules (interpersonal relations, acceptance skills, emotional regulation, and mindfulness).
 Patients come together in a group setting to discuss current issues and solutions with a trained DBT therapist who can help to facilitate the discussion, teach tools and techniques from the modules, and make sure the group stays on track.

 What Is DBT?